Centennial Gift: A $10 Million Campaign to Restore and Preserve Roger Williams Park

 Centennial Community Grants Program

-We are celebrated our Centennial by funding projects that will bring life to Rhode Island's remarkable communities.
-In 2016, we awarded $500,000 in grants to fund community-building activities in every city and town.
+We celebrated our Centennial by funding projects that will bring life to Rhode Island's remarkable communities.
+In 2016, we awarded grants to fund community-building activities in every city and town.

-Grants up to $15,000 were granted to nonprofit organizations, municipal governments, and community agencies to fund efforts that will build bikes lanes, design walking tours, plant community gardens, install historical markers and monuments, and more.
+Grants were made to nonprofit organizations, municipal governments, and community agencies to fund efforts that will build bikes lanes, design walking tours, plant community gardens, install historical markers and monuments, and more.

 to learn more about individual projects in your community.